 - Partners: These include Māori organisations, land-based sector, industry, community, government and schools

-These three groups are supported by B.Linc.
-A Lincoln-based management group, including a representative from each faculty and B.Linc, works with academics to establish projects.
-The management group is currently co-led by staff members from the Learning, Teaching and Library team: Dr Tracy-Anne De Silva (Academic Development Educator) and Dr Jerry Maroulis (Centre for Learning and Teaching Manager).
+A management group, including a representative from ecah faculty, B.Linc and Learning, Teaching and Library, works with academics to establish projects.
+The management group is currently led by Dr Tracy-Anne De Silva (Senior Academic Development Educator; Acting Manager - Centre for Learning and Teaching).

 Living Laboratory projects